AliTaee/iran-card-bank/README.md

 - By suggestion cool features
 - Develop one of todo list features or you own idea
 - Improve code base, Clean code, Add more unit tests

 Please, Tell us about what you are working so We can update readme and others know what you are working on and they move to other features or you can help others on their development.
 Create a branch with feature/ prefix and start coding.

 ## Technologies

 Project is created with:

 - React
+- Node-sass
 - TypeScript

+## Dev Tools

 - Jest
+- Husky
+- Eslint
 - Prettier
-- Eslint
-- Node-sass
 - Testing-library/react

 ## Build Setup